-The Palisades licensing controversy is unique insofar as the licensing pathway from permanent shutdown and back to operability has never taken place under the Atomic Energy Act, which does not appear to contemplate such a track.
-The determinations being made by the NRC here will likely set legal precedents for at least two other shutdown reactor reversals under contemplation, at Duane Arnold Energy Center in Iowa and Three Mile Island, Unit 1 in Pennsylvania.2 There are some environmental considerations in common as to the three reactors, and there may even be more reactors returned from mothballs and partial dismantling implications at each reactor.
-A Programmatic Environmental Impact Statement (PEIS) is warranted, and demanded by the within commenters.
+The Atomic Energy Act does not appear to contemplate such a track.
+The determinations being made by the NRC as to Palisades will likely set legal and oversight precedents for at least two other shutdown reactor reversals being scrutinized at Duane Arnold Energy Center in Iowa and Three Mile Island, Unit 1 in Pennsylvania.
+There are some environmental, aging management, licensing standards and quality assurance considerations in common as to the three reactors.
+There may be more reactors returned from mothballs as well.
+A de facto program to extend or restore last-generation reactors to continued power generation under NRC licensing oversight has sprung up.
+The NRC has appointed an internal working group to accomplish the relicensing of Palisades.
+A Programmatic Environmental Impact Statement (PEIS) is warranted to more precisely identify reactors which may be brought back from the dead in order to anticipate and identify environmental concerns and resist dilution of licensing standards to accommodate bad ideas.